 Medications for Knee Pain

 Pain-relieving drugs, like acetaminophen (also known as paracetamol), can help reduce pain.
 Non-steroidal anti-inflammatory drugs, such as ibuprofen, can help reduce pain and inflammation.
 Opioid drugs may also be prescribed to address pain, but carry risks related to addiction.
 Doctors sometimes recommend potent anti-inflammatory agents called corticosteroids that are injected directly into the knee joint to provide temporary relief of pain and swelling.
 Hyaluronic acid injections in the knee are also sometimes recommended by your doctor to aid with lubrication of the knee joint to provide short-term pain relief.
 While oral and injection medications may temporarily reduce pain, they will not heal a damaged meniscus nor any underlying condition.

 A balanced fitness program and physical therapy may improve joint flexibility, increase range of motion, reduce pain, and strengthen the muscles that support your knee.
 Supportive devices, such as braces, splints, elastic bandages, crutches, or a walker, may be recommended by your doctor.
 Ice or heat may be applied to the affected joint for short periods several times a day.
 Your therapist or doctor may also use a treatment called neuromuscular electrical stimulation (NMES) to help improve the strength of your leg.

 Your doctor may give you additional or alternate information regarding meniscus knee pain and knee replacement surgery, depending on your particular situation.
-If you have questions meniscus implant surgery or which treatment options might be best, schedule an appointment with your doctor to discuss what’s right for you.
+If you have questions about meniscus implant surgery or which treatment options might be best, contact your doctor to discuss what’s right for you.